 Wearable Technology Goes Mainstream

 Wearable technology isn’t new.
-After all, glasses are, in their own way, wearable technology, and they were invented back in 1286.
+After all, glasses are, in their own way, wearable technology in healthcare, and they were invented back in 1286.
 But if you’re talking about biometric trackers (and we are), you have to leap forward 720 years to 2006, when Nike and Apple collaborated on the Nike+ fitness tracking kit that used a tracker embedded in a shoe to display time, distance, pace and calories burned during a workout on an iPod Nano screen.

-Fast forward to 2019, and wearable technology has become both more powerful and more economical.
+Fast forward to 2019, and wearable technology in healthcare has become both more powerful and more economical.
 According to a report from GlobalData, the wearable technology market share grew to $23 billion in 2018 and should hit $54 billion by 2023.
 Regarding these findings, Roxanne Balfe, MSc, digital healthcare analyst at GlobalData, said, “Within five to ten years, it is expected that these devices in healthcare will become more disease-specific with therapeutic and diagnostic capabilities that will ultimately lower costs and increase efficiencies, moving towards a preventative model of healthcare.”

 - Healthcare providers can use out-of-office patient monitoring to spot signs of a decline in health or the potential for an adverse health event.